hetznerZA/logstash_auditor/README.md

 ## Configuration of Logstash Server

-The logstash server must be configured using the configuration in the folder spec/support/logstash_conf.d This configuration is used by the docker image during the TDD tests which ensures that this gem and the server configuration is compatible.
+The logstash server must be configured using the configuration in the folder spec/support/logstash_conf.d and spec/support/certificates.
+This configuration is used by the docker image during the TDD tests which ensures that this gem and the server configuration is compatible.

 ## Testing

-Behavioural driven testing can be performed by testing against a local ELK docker image:
+Behavioural driven testing can be performed by testing against a local ELK docker image.

+First you need to generate the certificates needed for authenticating the client to the server and the server itself.

+    $ spec/support/certificates/setup_certificates_for_logstash_testing.sh

     $ docker run -d --name elk_test_service -v $(pwd)/spec/support/logstash_conf.d:/etc/logstash/conf.d -v $(pwd)/spec/support/certificates:/etc/logstash/certs -p 9300:9300 -p 9200:9200 -p 5000:5000 -p 5044:5044 -p 5601:5601 -p 8081:8080 sebp/elk